BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/Designer.md

 ### 2. Post an *information modelling* integration plan:

-This plan will describe for the owner how the process of meeting or exceeding the owner-expressed requirement will perform best when it stays in sync across the network of interdependent relationships among the owner, designer, constructor teams and the various parts, components, and subsystems that comprise the solution (or alternative solutions).
+This plan will describe to the owner, how the process of meeting or exceeding owner-expressed requirements will perform best when it stays synchronized across the network of interdependent relationships as described above.
 It also explains how this synchronization is supported by the most appropriate information modelling **tools, platforms, or environment** with respect to the owner-expressed requirement.

-### 3. Develop a preliminary *information model* for project inception:

 ### Information Modeling Tool(s)

 ### Information Modeling Platform

 ### Information Modeling Environment

+### 3. Develop a preliminary *information model* for project inception:

 A key characteristic of an information model is that it's *parametric*.
 More than just a represent three demensional geometry, it can capture, manage, and show relationships between the various parts, components, and subsystems that comprise alternative solutions to meet or exceed owner requirements.
 This requires that design team leadership make recommendations to the owner about the aspects of their requirements that will benefit most from parametric modelling and collaborative developmet by cross-functional teams of key designers, [constructors](https://github.com/BEICOOP/BEICPBLChallenge/blob/master/Phase3/Stakeholders_Roles/ConstructionManager.md), and even product suppliers essential to evolving and refining the model to meet owner requirements.
 Evolving and refining the design as a paramentric model enables cross a functional team to discover and finds solve problems in a virtual environment.
 Solving problems in the virtual environment with the help of parametric modelling has less cost and schedule impacts on the delivery of a solution that meets owner requirements than finding and solving the same problems later during the actual physical construction effort.